microsoft/pxt-calliope/README.md

-pxt-calliope is a [Microsoft Programming Experience Toolkit (PXT)](https://github.com/Microsoft/pxt) target that allows you to program a [BBC micro:bit](https://microbit.org/).
+pxt-calliope is a [Microsoft Programming Experience Toolkit (PXT)](https://github.com/Microsoft/pxt) target that allows you to program a [Calliope mini](https://calliope.cc/en).

 * [Try it live](https://makecode.calliope.cc/)